XoanOuteiro/tea/README.md

 # Tea
-A collection of Arch Dockerfiles to build specialized Recon, OSINT & Pentesting containers, simplified through a custom launcher built with Bash Scripts.
+A collection of Arch Dockerfiles to build specialized Recon, OSINT & Pentesting containers, simplified through the teashop custom launcher built with Rust.

 ## Legal & Ethical Considerations
 Using Tea containers to interact with unauthorized systems is illegal and unethical.
 This tool is meant solely for educational and research purposes within controlled environments where you have explicit permission.
 Acceptable use cases include: